yehosef/vaers/README.md

 I am importing the data into Elasticsearch (6.x) and visualizing with Grafana (6.x).
 I also explore the data with Kibana, but I find the dashboards of Grafana more flexible to work with.
 But there are visualization and queries (like Significant Terms) that I cannot do in Grafana (vote for https://github.com/grafana/grafana/issues/3163) so I will use Kibana for those.

-I currently apply just few corrections/modifications to the data:
+I currently apply a few corrections/modifications to the data:
-* In a case where there is no NUMDAYS field but there is a VAX_DATE and ONSET_DATE, I calculate the NUMDAYS.
+* In a case where there is no NUMDAYS field but there is a VAX_DATE and ONSET_DATE, I calculate the NUMDAYS
 * There were also cases where the ONSET_DATE was before the VAX_DATE - I assumed this was a simple mistake and swap the dates
 * I create a VAX_COMBOS field of vaccination combinations (eg, DTAPIPV::FLU4 or FLU3::MMRV)
 * I create a "REACTIONS" field which contains boolean fields about the outcome (DIED, ER_VISIT, etc.)